TRS-80 Color Computer

-The RadioShack TRS-80 Color Computer, later marketed as the Tandy Color Computer and sometimes nicknamed the CoCo, is a line of home computers developed and sold by Tandy Corporation.
-Despite sharing a name with the earlier TRS-80, the Color Computer is a completely different, incompatible system and a radical departure in design and compatibility with its Motorola 6809E processor rather than the Zilog Z80 earlier models were built around.
+The TRS-80 Color Computer, later marketed as the Tandy Color Computer, is a series of home computers developed and sold by Tandy Corporation.
+Despite sharing a name with the earlier TRS-80, the Color Computer is a completely different system and a radical departure in design based on the Motorola 6809E processor rather than the Zilog Z80 of earlier models.

-The Tandy Color Computer line started in 1980 with what is now called the Color Computer 1.
+The Tandy Color Computer line, nicknamed CoCo, started in 1980 with what is now called the Color Computer 1.
 It was followed by the Color Computer 2 in 1983, then the Color Computer 3 in 1986.
 All three models maintain a high level of software and hardware compatibility, with few programs written for an older model being unable to run on the newer ones.
 The Color Computer 3 was discontinued in 1991.

 All Color Computer models shipped with Color BASIC, an implementation of Microsoft BASIC, in ROM.
 Variants of the OS-9 multitasking operating system were available from third parties.